Shelter Intake and Pathway Planning

-- Provide every person who turns in an animal with a history profile form.
-Information provided by an owner or even a person who has found an animal can be very valuable in determining that animal’s needs and helping plan the animal’s ultimate disposition.
+- Provide every person who brings in an animal with a history profile form.
+Information provided by an owner or even a person who has found an animal can be very valuable in determining that animal’s needs and helping plan the animal’s pathway.

-- Assess the animal initially before removing the animal from its cage or carrier
+- Make your initial assessment before removing the animal from its cage or carrier

 - Scan for microchip and look carefully for other identification